 Knee Injuries

-Knee injuries are common among hikers due to the strain and stress of long hikes on steep terrain.
-Poorly fitting footwear, weak muscles, taking unnecessary risks, and improper hiking form can all contribute to knee injuries.
+Knee injuries are dreaded for anyone who is active, and hikers are not immune.
+Poorly fitting or worn footwear, weak muscles, taking unnecessary risks, and improper hiking form can all contribute to knee injuries. hiking on rocks

 How to avoid:

-To reduce your risk of knee injuries while hiking, it is important to practice proper hiking form, warm up and cool down, and to wear the correct gear.
-First, it is important to practice proper form while hiking.
-This includes maintaining an upright posture, keeping a slight bend in your knees, and avoiding locking your knees.
+It might sound funny, but you need proper hiking form to reduce knee injuries on the trail.
+What is good hiking form?
+Have an upright posture, keeping a slight bend in your knees, and avoiding locking your knees.
 Additionally, it is important to shift your weight from one leg to the other when going up and down hills, and shorten your stride both on uphills and downhills as it will help you keep your weight more centered, causing less knee strain.

 Blisters